onefam/msgraph-sdk-android-msa-auth-for-android-adapter/README.md

 The MSGraph SDK Android MSA Auth for Android Adapter is open for contribution for bug fixes.
 This project is intended to help developers get off the ground quickly with the [MSGraph SDK for Android](https://github.com/microsoftgraph/msgraph-sdk-android) and not to serve as an all inclusive authentication library.

 ## 6. Supported Android Versions
-The OneDrive SDK for Android library is supported at runtime for [Android API revision 15](http://source.android.com/source/build-numbers.html) and greater.
+This library is supported at runtime for [Android API revision 15](http://source.android.com/source/build-numbers.html) and greater.
 To build the sdk you need to install Android API revision 23 or greater.

 ## 7. License